Ontario Graduate Scholarship (OGS) Program

 - Be registered or intend to register in an eligible program on a full-time basis

 - Have not exceeded the lifetime maximum of government-funded support or maximum OGS support available for their current level of study (see Maximum Support)

-- Students entering the first or second year of graduate studies at the time of the application deadline must have achieved a first-class average (minimum A-) in each of the last two completed years of study (full-time equivalent).
+- Must have achieved a first-class average (minimum A-) in each of the last two completed years of study (full-time equivalent)

-Note: If marks used for calculating an applicant's grade point average (GPA) are not available (e.g., courses were graded on a pass-fail basis), then the next most recent available undergraduate or graduate marks should be used to determine eligibility.
+- Note: If marks used for calculating an applicant's grade point average (GPA) are not available (e.g., courses were graded on a pass-fail basis) in the last two registered years, then the next most recent semester of available undergraduate or graduate marks will be used to determine eligibility